aniket2191/RcbAutomationTesting/readme.md

 4.Run As>TestNG Suite

 ## Reporting and Logging
- 1.Report is generated whenever you run the project 2.It is saved into reports folder of project.(refresh the folder to get report) 3.To refresh folder>right click on folder>refresh 4.Log file is stored into logs folder(refresh the folder to get log file)
+ 1.Report is generated whenever you run the project.
+ 2.Report is saved into reports folder of project.(refresh the folder to get report).
+ 3.To refresh folder>right click on folder>refresh.
+ 4.Log file is stored into logs folder(refresh the folder to get log file).